 Look for fashion at greatly reduced prices (when people clean out their closets and realize they will never wear something).
 I only shop for “new with tags” items.
 I also notice how some sellers try to outsmart fashion collaborations and charge a high price on pieces from a really hot collaboration like H&M x Giambattista Valli, for example.
 But many times you can get actually find something for an lower price after the frenzy is over.

-My Favorite Stores to Save Money on Fashion
+My Favorite Stores: Where to Save Money on Fashion

 Here are some of my favorite stores for the best sales and discounts on fashion.
 I only wish that Barneys Warehouse was still around!
 It was always at the top of my list.